Digital Humanities Specialist

 At Duke University, Hannah provides instruction and conducts research on digital humanities methods for Wired!
 Lab courses and projects.
 She leads tutorials and workshops, collaborates with faculty to develop and implement digital humanities projects in the classroom, consults on faculty research, offers technical advising on digital methods for undergraduate and Master’s student theses, provides technical support for lab projects, and liaises with other digital humanities staff at Duke and beyond.

 In her spare time, Hannah is a potter, drawing creative inspiration from patterns found in nature and in urban environments.
 Her functional pottery mixes visual and tactile experiences with its deep carvings on simple forms.
-Her photography highlights tensions between human-made and natural environments.

 Image Credit: Kaley Deal